Thanks to voter-approved initiatives passed in 2008 and 2012, the state of Maryland has six casinos.

 Other restaurants include the upscale Gordon Ramsay Steak, FU Noodle House, and a new Brew Bothers sports bar.
 This is in addition to Poe’s Nest – a Baltimore Raven’s themed sports bar.

 You have to be 21 years or older to play here.
 Please also note that the Horseshoe does not serve free drinks to players.

 Parking at the Horseshoe Baltimore Casino

-Self-Parking is always free for Total Rewards card holders at the Platinum, Diamond, and Seven Star levels.
+Self-Parking is free everyone here now.
+(Previously it was for Caesars Rewards card holders at the Platinum, Diamond, and Seven Star levels).

 Baltimore, MD.
 21230

 This is one busy place, as the Live! is in a monthly-neck and neck race with the MGM National Harbor, (the closest casino to Washington D.C.), as the most popular casino in Maryland (based on gaming revenue).
 Most recent figures from the Maryland State Lottery and Gaming Control Agency show that Live! overtook MGM National Harbor as number one in the state.
 It’s also the second closest casino to Baltimore.

 Live! also holds the distinction of being the largest casino in Maryland.
 In fact, with 160,000 square feet of casino floor space, Live! is is one of the largest casinos in the United States and bigger than many of the resorts on the Las Vegas Strip.

 As such, you’ll find 4,000 slot machines/video poker machines and 200 table games at Live!
 Every table game you’d want to play is here, from basic black jack, craps and roulette, to Face Up Pai Gow Poker, to Casino War, and everything in-between.
 This is in addition to the numerous electronic table games and “dealer-assisted” table games which allow you to bet at your own private gaming screen.